 The test information processed by NHS Scotland is kept for as long as is required to provide you with direct care and to support NHS Scotland initiatives to fight COVID-19.
 Information held for direct care purposes is stored in line with the Scottish Government Health and Social Care Records Management Code of Practice 2020.
 This means such information will be held for 7 years before it is deleted.

 When positive test results are added to your personal medical records, this will be retained on these records for your lifetime.

+The personal data used for creating an account on the LFD COVID-Testing Portal are kept for 1 year upon the opening, maintenance and closure of a user account.

 Where is my personal data stored?